 Back to nature is important to all of us.
 The hotel industry has the potential to not only offer this to the guests, but perhaps also to inspire them.

-Enjoyed our interview with Michaela Reitterer on how the hotel Stadthalle in Vienna is approaching sustainability?
+Enjoyed our interview with Michaela Reitterer on how the Boutiquehotel Stadthalle in Vienna is approaching sustainability?
 Share and spread the word!